The Cheeky Monkey Media Blog

 And they all need different equipment.
 Do you think the track runner needs the same shoes as the guy out running trails?
 Not a chance.

 Here is an example of one of the Cheeky Monkey Media avatars:

-Remember we are still at the planning phase.
+Remember we are still in the planning phase.
 Just because we know who we are targeting, it does not mean we know what is bothering them.